Lucifer and the Morning Star: National Poetry Month and a Poem

-Many organizations hold special events during the month of April, including publishers, booksellers, libraries, literary organizations and schools.
-Events include poetry readings and festivals, poet interviews, book displays, media reports, workshops, contests, writing challenges and special lesson plans in schools.
+Many organizations hold special events during the month of April, including publishers, booksellers, libraries, literary organizations, and schools.
+Events include poetry readings and festivals, poet interviews, book displays, media reports, workshops, contests, writing and reading challenges, and special lesson plans in schools.

 Writing challenges can be very useful for both prose writers and poets.
 They often trigger new ideas and can encourage people to write in a new genre.
 Although the rules of a writing challenge may at first seem restrictive, they can sometimes stimulate creativity as a writer tries to follow the requirements while still expressing their thoughts.

 Even when multiple elements of a story are established in the first poem, it's still possible for writers to be creative, depending on the rules of the challenge.
-In my challenge, a poem had to follow these rules.
+In the challenge that led to the creation of this article, a poem had to follow the following rules.

 - Each poem had to be no longer than ten lines.

 - The theme of the first poem presented to the writers had to be followed.
 This theme was the goal of the devil to obtain the soul of a woman who had just died.
-Another element of the first poem that I followed (although this wasn't essential) was the presence of a church.
+Another element of the first poem was the presence of a church.

 Meaning and Symbolism of Lucifer and Fire